JBLmche/DECoN/README.md

-# ExpansionHunter: Dockerfile to create ExpansionHunter images
+# DECoN: Dockerfile to create DECoN images

 It assumes Docker is correctly installed on your system